Tackling the Local Bias in Federated Graph Learning: Proposed Method

-To solve the optimization problem (\ref{eq:obj}), we develop a distributed backward propagation process.
-It is evident that the gradient of loss $\mathcal{L}$ with respect to the $L^{th}$ layer representation $\Mat{Z}^L_i$ could be calculated locally in $C_i$.
-Recursively, the gradient of loss function $\mathcal{L}$ with respect to the $l^{th},\ l=L-1,\cdots,1$ layer representation $\Mat{Z}^l_i$ is derived as
+where $\Mat{W}=\{\Mat{W}^1,\dots,\Mat{W}^L\}$ collects the parameters in all layers. $p_i\geq 0$ refers to the weight coefficient of the $i^{th}$ client $C_i$. $Loss_i$ is a task-specific local loss function, e.g., cross-entropy loss.
+To solve the optimization problem (\ref{eq:obj}), we design a distributed backpropagation process.
+It is obvious that the gradient of loss $\mathcal{L}$ with respect to the representation of the $L^{th}$ layer $\Mat{Z}^L_i$ can be calculated locally in $C_i$.
+Recursively, the gradients of loss function $\mathcal{L}$ with respect to $\Mat{Z}^l_i$ and $\Mat{W}^l$ are derived as